KxSystems/docs/docs/cloud/gcpm/architecture.md

 The network bandwidth needs to be considered if the tickerplant components are not located on the same VM.
 The network bandwidth between Google Cloud VMs depends on the type of the VMs.
 For example, a VM of type `n1-standard-8` has a maximum egress rate of 2 GBps.
 For a given update frequency you can calculate the required bandwidth by employing the [`-22!` internal function](../../basics/internal.md#-22x-uncompressed-length) that returns the length of the IPC byte representation of its argument.
 The tickerplant copes with large amounts of data if batch updates are sent.
 Make sure that the network is not your bottleneck in processing the updates.

-###  Network Load Balancer
+###  Network load balancer

 [Cloud Load Balancing](https://cloud.google.com/load-balancing/) is used for ultra-high performance, TLS offloading at scale, centralized certificate deployment, support for UDP, and static IP addresses for your application.
-Operating at the connection level, Network Load Balancers are capable of handling millions of requests per second securely while maintaining ultra-low latencies.
+Operating at the connection level, network load balancers are capable of handling millions of requests per second securely while maintaining ultra-low latencies.

 Load balancers can distribute load among applications that offer the same service.
 Kdb+ is single threaded by default.
 With a negative [`-p` command-line option](../../basics/cmdline.md#-p-listening-port) you can set multithreaded input mode, in which requests are processed in parallel.
 This however, is not recommended for gateways (due to socket-usage limitation) and for kdb+ servers that process data from disk, like HDBs.